Inspection of goods in transit

-Detentions & Seizure of Goods in Transit
+Detention & Seizure of Goods in Transit

-Difference between Detentions & Seizure and Confiscation
+Difference between Detention & Seizure and Confiscation

 Not allowing access to the owner of the goods by a legal order/notice is called detention.
 However the ownership of goods still lies with the owner.
 It is issued when it is suspected that the goods are liable to confiscation.

 Seizure is taking over of actual possession of the goods by the department.
 Seizure can be made only after inquiry/investigation that the goods are liable to confiscation.